yale-systems/covid-tracing/backend/backend.md

 another, even though the information exists in the same underlying entity.
 It can also be useful if we want to make transformation to the entity data to return to the client that we never want persisted to the database.

-# TODOS

-For any tasks assigned to you, please create a new branch from the master. **Do not commit to master**.

-1. Establish a connection with a postgresql database.
-You'll need to change the application.properties file under resources to something similar to this: spring.datasource.url=jdbc:postgresql://localhost:5432/registry
-   spring.datasource.username=apiclient
-   spring.datasource.password=testingrole
-   spring.datasource.driver-class-name=org.postgresql.Driver
-   spring.jpa.show-sql=true
-   logging.level.org.hibernate.SQL=DEBUG
-   logging.level.org.hibernate.type.descriptor.sql.BasicBinder=TRACE
-   spring.jpa.properties.hibernate.jdbc.lob.non_contextual_creation=true
-   spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.PostgreSQLDialect
-   spring.session.store-type=none
-   spring.session.jdbc.initialize-schema=never
-   I'll modify gradle to have the Java dependencies on the API end, just establish via the log that the connection was successful.
-(ALEX)
-2. Extend postgres with postgis and create triggers within postgres to first retrieve the longitude and latitude within a certain radius of a specified point.
-I have the command history I used to make a finalized schema, but I have to transfer it into a sql script and will send it out tomorrow.
-Start with the previous task.
-(ALEX)
-3. Create an insertion operation that will apply jitter to a longitude and latitude in a dto and then insert it into the dummy database.
-Just make an endpoint and ignore the input to it.
-Right now, don't worry about processing physical request, just make an hard-coded DTO when the endpoint is called, add random jitter to it of a constant radius, and insert into database.
-You can verify insertion by logging into the h2 console at localhost:8080/h2-console.
-Enable it in applications.properties first, though (it's commented out).
-(HAO)
-   If we could get some of these task done by monday, we'd be in great shape!